 - possibly community service, and

 Note that most courts will impose little or no actual jail time for the first offense with no aggravating circumstances.
-As long as the defendant completes all the terms of the probationary sentence, the judge usually imposes no jail.
+As long as you complete all the terms of the probationary sentence, the judge usually imposes no jail.

-Meanwhile, a fourth-time offense is a wobbler, which means the defendant could be convicted of it as either a felony or a misdemeanor.
+Meanwhile, a fourth-time offense is a wobbler, which means you could be convicted of it as either a felony or a misdemeanor.

 Also note that DUI arrests trigger two cases: The criminal case and the DMV administrative case.
-If the blood results come back with a legal blood alcohol content, the DMV will not impose an administrative suspension of the person’s driver’s license.
-But if the person ultimately gets convicted of DUI with drugs, then the DMV will suspend his/her license.10
+If the blood results come back with a legal blood alcohol content, the DMV will not impose an administrative suspension of your driver’s license.
+Though if you ultimately get convicted of DUI with drugs, then the DMV will suspend your license.10

 Legal References: